CapitalJS/capitaljs/README.md

 require(['capitaljs'], function(capitaljs) {...});
 ```

-In Node/Browserify:
+In Node:

 ```
 var capitaljs = require('capitaljs');
 var rate = capitaljs.compoundAnnualGrowthRate({...});
 ```

-Or if you just want a single formula:
+Or if you just want a single formula (to reduce your browser bundle's filesize):

 ```
 var cagr = require('capitaljs/compoundAnnualGrowthRate');